 That means if you have unauthorized charges and report them within two days, your losses are limited to $50.

 You can also temporarily disable the card if you’ve lost it, according to the company’s site.

 But if you actually authorize sending money to someone (to the wrong person, in the wrong amount or to a recipient for merchandise that isn’t as promised), you’re not protected, says Tetreault.

 Can Cash App users earn credit card rewards and loyalty points?

 Cash App has a rewards program called “Boost.”
 It allows you to link Cash App deals to your Cash App debit card.
-(You can select just deals at a time.)
+(You can select just one deal at a time.)

 When you make a purchase, the discount is automatically deducted from the purchase price – like a coupon.
 The card also gives $1 off for purchases at coffee shops.